 Add to that the higher cost of living in some locations, and other financial commitments having to share the spotlight, and it becomes clear that understanding where you can afford to purchase a house is an important part of the buying process – because it’s ultimately the location that will cost.

-Your Mortgage’s ‘Where Can I Afford to Buy’ calculator can help you on this investigative hunt, cutting through some of the market noise to give you a rough guideline of the locations in each state that will most likely suit your finances.
+‘Where Can I Afford to Buy’ calculator can help you on this investigative hunt, cutting through some of the market noise to give you a rough guideline of the locations in each state that will most likely suit your finances.

-How does this calculator work?
+How does the "Where can I afford to buy" calculator work?

 The calculator filters through thousands of suburbs from around the country to give you a list of the ones in which house prices best suit what you can afford.

 In order to gather your results, the calculator asks you a few questions; how much are you able to put towards the monthly mortgage repayment?
 What suburb has grabbed your interest the most?
 And what kilometre radius are you willing to expand your search into?

 However, it’s important to note that although the calculator is a great starting point, it doesn’t take into account a number of variables that can occur when taking out a home loan; such as the standard variable interest rate taking a rising, a change of financial circumstance occurring, additional mortgage repayments being made, and any fluctuations that can happen with the market.

 In saying this, the suburbs provided by the calculator are only estimated results and based solely on a fixed monthly repayment.
 A home buyer should conduct further independent research to determine their borrowing power and where they can afford to buy a house, best done with the engagement of a mortgage broker or financial adviser.

 Whilst buying competition in major cities has been no less dense than their rising populations, a change is a-foot and new suburbs have started to top buyer’s most wanted lists.